All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Is any test preparation needed to ensure the quality of the sample?

 Overnight fasting may be required.
-Follow the instructions provided by your doctor or the laboratory.
+Follow the instructions provided by your healthcare practitioner or the laboratory.